ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 </html>
 ```

 The code-highlighting makes it easier for us to distinguish the individual components.
-Depending on the program used, there can be different colors here, but the division of the syntax (the code language) into different colors is always the same.

 ---